Banuba-Samples/quickstart-unity/README.md

 The example of Banuba Face AR SDK integration for Unity.

-## Usage
-### Token
-Before you commit to a license, you are free to test all the features of the SDK for free.
-To start it, [send us a message](https://www.banuba.com/facear-sdk/face-filters#form).
-We will get back to you with the trial token.
-You can store the token within the app.

 Feel free to [contact us](https://docs.banuba.com/face-ar-sdk-v1/support) if you have any questions.

 ### Getting Started

 1. Clone the repository
 2. Copy and Past BanubaSDK/Assets/StreamingAssets and Copy and Past BanubaSDK/Assets/Plugins to the quickstart-unity/Assets/ folder.
-3. Put your Client Token to the [Assets/BanubaFaceAR/BaseAssets/Resources/BanubaClientToken.txt](Assets/BanubaFaceAR/BaseAssets/Resources/BanubaClientToken.txt)
-4. Open the MinimalScene or the SampleScene and click Run.
+3. Open the MinimalScene or the SampleScene and click Run.

 ### Docs
 You can find more info [here](https://docs.banuba.com/face-ar-sdk-v1/unity/unity_getting_started)